KCL-BMEIS/OOP/projects/DNA_shotgun_sequencing/assignment.md

 Your task in this coursework is to write a C++ program which meets the requirements described above.
 Three example datasets are provided, each comprising of an input file with all the measured fragments (`fragments-N.txt`), along with the expected solution for each case (`solution-N.txt`).
 Your program should be written to handle any data file provided in the expected format (see description below).

-To help with your initial implementation, you are also provided with three equivalent datasets where none of the fragments have been reversed (`fragments-no-reverse-N.txt` along with the corresponding solutions `solution-no-reverse-N.txt`).
+To help with your initial implementation, you are also provided with three equivalent datasets (`fragments-N.txt` along with the corresponding solutions `solution-N.txt`).
 These data are provided only to allow you to test your program at an earlier stage in development than otherwise.
-A complete implementation should be able to process *all* datasets provided.
+A complete implementation should be able to process *all* datasets provided, and any other unseen datasets provided in the same format.

 ### Fragment data